Understanding the Heavy Load of the Emotional Backpack to Improve Mental Health in Schools

 Facial Expressions, Body Language and Behaviour

-• Maybe they are overly pleasing, trying to make everyone happy and proud of them, struggling with negativity, making mistakes, confrontation or tension.
+- Maybe they have low self-esteem, are overly pleasing, trying to make everyone happy and proud of them, struggling with negativity, making mistakes, confrontation or tension.

 Difficulties at School